HL7/fhir-pacio-adi/input/pagecontent/system_use_cases.md

 In Use Case 2, the process is started when a person wants to share their advance directive information with a human or system Content Receiver system.
 The person directs the Content Creator system to send the advance directive information to the Content Receiver through a FHIR based POST transaction.
 The Content Receiver will receive, store and process the advance directive information in their system.

+On first creation, the DocumentReference SetID is set to 1 and the status set to *current*.

 #### Use Case 3: Query and Access [Content]

 ##### Use Case 3 Description